New Mexico Air National Guard

 The New Mexico Air National Guard (NM ANG) is the aerial militia of the State of New Mexico, United States of America.
 It is a reserve of the United States Air Force and along with the New Mexico Army National Guard an element of the New Mexico National Guard of much larger United States National Guard Bureau.

 As state militia units, the units in the New Mexico Air National Guard are not in the normal United States Air Force chain of command.
-They are under the jurisdiction of the Governor of New Mexico though the office of the New Mexico Adjutant General unless they are federalized by order of the President of the United States.
-The Adjutant General is MG (NM) Kenneth Nava.
-The New Mexico Air National Guard is headquartered in Albuquerque at Kirtland Air Force Base, and its commander is currently Brigadier General Robert Reyner.
+They are under the jurisdiction of the governor of New Mexico though the office of the New Mexico Adjutant General unless they are federalized by order of the president of the United States.
+The Adjutant General is MG (NM) Miguel Aguilar.
+The New Mexico Air National Guard is headquartered in Albuquerque at Kirtland Air Force Base, and its interim-commander is currently Colonel Christopher N. George.

 Overview

 Under the "Total Force" concept, New Mexico Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
-New Mexico ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
+New Mexico ANG units are trained and equipped by the Air Force and are operationally gained by a major command of the USAF if federalized.
 In addition, the New Mexico Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

-Along with their federal reserve obligations, as state militia units the elements of the New Mexico ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
+Along with their federal reserve obligations, as state militia units the elements of the New Mexico ANG are subject to being activated by order of the governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.